JoeDevSharp/EntityFramework.Extention.RepositoryFactory/README.md

 ## Benefits for Software Engineers

-* Accelerates development by abstracting repetitive EF Core CRUD operations.
+- Accelerates development by abstracting repetitive EF Core CRUD operations.
-* Promotes clean separation of concerns and testability.
+- Promotes clean separation of concerns and testability.
-* Enables smooth migration and modernization of legacy data access layers.
+- Enables smooth migration and modernization of legacy data access layers.
-* Supports future-proof asynchronous programming models.
+- Supports future-proof asynchronous programming models.
-* Facilitates enterprise scalability through pagination and filtered queries.
+- Facilitates enterprise scalability through pagination and filtered queries.

 ---

-If you seek a pragmatic, extensible repository solution for your EF Core projects that balances simplicity and functionality, **RepositoryFactory.EntityFramework** provides a solid foundation aligned with modern .NET best practices.
+If you seek a pragmatic, extensible repository solution for your EF Core projects that balances simplicity and functionality, **EntityFramework.Extention.RepositoryFactory** provides a solid foundation aligned with modern .NET best practices.

 ---